 Conserving islands and their birds

 Oceanic islands hold a disproportionately large amount of terrestrial biodiversity, yet are extremely vulnerable to introduced species: more than 90% of recent bird extinctions have been of island birds.
-Fortunately, eradicating invasive species can restore island ecosystems, provided there are strict controls on the import of people and materials.
+Fortunately, eradicating invasive species can restore island ecosystems, provided there are strict controls on the subsequent import of people and materials.
 Birds are flagships for the conservation-management and restoration of island ecosystems.
 Our work focusses on South Africa’s Prince Edward Islands and the UK Overseas Territory of Tristan da Cunha and Gough Island.

-Activities in 2016
+Activities in 2018

-Agreement on the Conservation of Albatrosses and Petrels; BirdLife International; DST-NRF CoE grant; EU-BEST; Royal Society for the Protection of Birds; South African National Antarctic Programme; UK Overseas Territories Environment Programme..
+Agreement on the Conservation of Albatrosses and Petrels; BirdLife International; DST-NRF CoE grant; EU-BEST; Royal Society for the Protection of Birds; South African National Antarctic Programme; UK Overseas Territories Environment Programme.

 Prof. Peter Ryan (FIAO, UCT)

-Dr Alex Bond (RSPB)
+Dr Alex Bond (formerly at the RSPB)

-Dr Richard Cuthbert (RSPB)
+Dr Richard Cuthbert (formerly at the RSPB)

 Trevor Glass (Tristan Conservation Department)